sdr-enthusiasts/docker-multifeeder/README.md

 #### `READSB_NET_CONNECTOR` syntax

 This variable allows you to configure incoming and outgoing connections.
-The variable takes a semicolon (`;`) separated list of `host,port,protocol`, where:
+The variable takes a semicolon (`;`) separated list of `host,port,protocol[,uuid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX]`, where:

 * `host` is an IP address.
 Specify an IP/hostname/containername for incoming or outgoing connections.
 * `port` is a TCP port number